PX4/PX4-user_guide/en/sim_gazebo_gz/vehicles.md

 ### X500 Quadrotor with Gimbal (Front-facing)

-This model have a gimbal attached to the front with angular ranges of
+This model has a [gimbal](../advanced/gimbal_control.md) attached to the front with angular ranges of

 - roll: [- $\frac{\pi}{4}$, $\frac{\pi}{4}$]
 - pitch: [- $frac{3\pi}{4}$, $\frac{\pi}{4}$]